Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 Ball Rolling

-- Have your toddler sit with their feet out in front and legs spread apart.
+- Have your toddler sit with their feet in front and legs spread apart.
 Now, you sit across from them in the same position.
 The distance from your child will depend on their ability.

 - Now roll the ball through the “tunnel.”
 Stand up and step back a bit.
 Stand with feet apart like a “tunnel.”
 Have your toddler or preschooler roll the ball through your legs.
 As they master the skill, continue to step further back and move your feet closer together to narrow the “tunnel.”